AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 High foot traffic areas

-Wood look tiles effortlessly mimic the relaxed warm feeling of natural wooden floors in a home.
+Wood look tiles effortlessly mimic the relaxed warm feeling of natural wooden floor tiles in a home.
 And as a hard wearing surface they are ideal for high traffic areas.

 To make a statement with your timber tiles, try laying them differently.
 Herringbone, chevron and staggered patterns can all be achieved if you select the right timber tile.